Re-imagining the merchant onboarding experience as a white-label

 Fast iteration happened during our sketching stage, which allowed us to make changes with ease before anchoring down on the digital design.

-Due to already having an established component library, and the importance of consistency throughout our products, we skipped low-fi designing and opted to go straight to hi-fi.
+Due to already having an established component library, and the importance of consistency throughout our products, we used out design system to develop the final designs.
 This allowed us to use our assets in a puzzle-building way quickly, resulting in an easier transition to the MVP.

 The solution